Welcome to today's edition of the Rush 24-7 podcast.

 You're going to have rapists, murderers, purse snatchers who have committed crimes in addition to being here illegally.

-So if this were to actually happen, and obviously it's a long shot, I think the end result would be blanket disaster for the Democrat Party.
+So if this were to actually happen, and it's obviously it's a long shot, I think the end result would be blanket disaster for the Democrat Party.

-He said that's what amnesty is.
+He said, that's what amnesty is.

-He said look it up in the dictionary.
+He said, look it up in the dictionary.

-And that's not what immigration reform is.
+It is a blanket pardon, and that's not what immigration reform is.

-So somebody needs to tell Hayward that he might want to withdraw or rein in, in some fashion, his prediction here.
+So somebody needs to tell Hayward that he might want to withdraw or rein in in some fashion his prediction here since they're saying in the establishment that amnesty isn't what's on the table here.

 A blanket pardon would be amnesty.